-Phishing attacks are by no means a new issue, but they are getting smarter and harder to detect to the ‘average Joe’.
+Phishing attacks are by no means a new issue, but they are getting smarter and harder to detect for the ‘average Joe. ’ In particular, beware of phishing tests, as these tests may seem innocuous.
+However, they can lead to serious security breaches.

 A common practice with hackers is ‘Phishing Tests’.
 These are campaigns to test your organization’s ability to resist attacks.
-Basically, it is to see what information they can get their hands on, and how savvy your organization’s employees are to recognize a phishing test through a simple email.
+Beware of phishing tests, as they often try to see what information they can get their hands on.
+They also assess how savvy your organization’s employees are in recognizing a phishing test through a simple email.

 Here’s a look at the top email subject lines of phishing tests that are opened by employees: